Masala Milk Recipe (Masala Doodh)

 You can serve masala milk hot or chilled.
 I garnish it with dried rose petals, slivered almonds, pistachios, and some saffron strands.

-Give a spoon along with the cups as some masala settles down at the bottom, which can be scooped with the spoon once the milk is finished.
+Provide a spoon along with the cups, as some masala settles at the bottom, which can be scooped up with the spoon once the milk is finished.

 You Might Also Like